data61/PSL/README.md

+**Dear PADL2021 reviewers, the SeLFiE interpreter resides in PSL/SeLFiE.**
-**This is the development version of PSL, PaMpeR, LiFtEr, Smart_Induct, and SeLFiE, where we try out possibly immature ideas.
-The latest stable release is [here](https://github.com/data61/PSL/releases/tag/0.1.7-alpha).**
+**This is the development version of PSL, PaMpeR, LiFtEr, Smart_Induct, and SeLFiE, where we try out possibly immature ideas.*

 # Smart_Isabelle